 5) Clearing Up Clutter

-If you followed my blog posts from last year, you’ll likely know that one of my big to-dos was to get rid of a lot of the clutter that I’d accumulated over time.
+If you followed my blog posts from last year, you’d likely know that one of my big to-dos was to get rid of a lot of the clutter that I’d accumulated over time.
 Slowly but surely, I’m winning the race by reading many of the old articles I’ve had laying about and trying to make use of everything around me.
-While we’re trying to have the office cleared out by the end of June, I’m happy to just be learning new things as often as possible.
+While we’re trying to have the office cleared out by the end of June, I’m happy just to be learning new things as often as possible.

 So despite long hours at work and a nagging sensation that perhaps there’re things that I should be doing more often, these are some of the things that’re helping to keep my head attached to my shoulders.